TechHireWorkshops/Sorts-Js/README.md

 #### Steps

 1. Iterate through the array from the beginning of the array.
 2. As you go, check each element against the next element.
 If the next element is less than the current, switch their positions.
+Continue until you reach the end of the array.
-3. Repeat the process from the second element in the array, then the third, etc until you reach the end of the array.
+3. Repeat the process again from the beginning until the second from the end of the array, then the thirs from last, etc.

 ### Selection Sort